 Large prolactinomas may cause complications if they grow and press on the structures nearby: the pituitary gland, the brain and the nerves to the eye.
-If untreated, the pressure might eventually lead to loss of vision, other hormone problems (which could cause severe illness) or severe headaches.
+If untreated, the pressure might eventually lead to nasty side-effects such loss of vision, other hormone problems (which could cause severe illness) or severe headaches.

 Rare complications are: